 100 lb.
 Wire Leader – necessary for sharks and other toothy fish like wahoo, king mackerel, Spanish mackerel, and barracuda.

 The best hooks are non-stainless steel tournament legal circle hooks which are inline.
 These are NOT OFFSET.
 Offset hooks for targeting sharks in Florida is illegal.
 See below.
 For sharks, you’ll need a wide gap and ultra high-tech manufacturing to ensure the hook doesn’t bend or snap.
 A shark can pull similar to and even more than a big amberjack.
 Don’t get inferior (cheaper) hooks and possibly lose the catch of a lifetime.

 Top Vanadium Steel Hooks Recommendation – simply the best.

 What Size Hooks Are Best for Sharks?

-- Large sharks over 7 feet: Use a 16/0 up to a 20/0 hook which can handle any size shark.
+- Large ones over 7 feet: Use a 16/0 up to a 20/0 hook which can handle any size shark.

 Legal Gear for Harvesting Sharks